-What Noelle doesn’t know is that her father actually knew about the couple’s plans and made sure Thad would stop seeing her, as the father (a rich man) didn’t think him good enough as a husband for his precious daughter.
-So Thad is forced to go away.
+What Noelle doesn’t know is that her father actually knew about the couple’s plans and made sure Thad would stop seeing her, as the father (a rich man) didn’t think him good enough to wed his precious daughter, so Thad was forced away.

 So there they are, five years later, and Thad saves Noelle and her aunt when they’re on the way home and the horse pulling their sleigh decides to bolt.
 OMG, it’s Thad, he’s come back!
 OMG, it’s Noelle, she’s blind!
 Cue LOTS AND LOTS OF ENDLESS BROODING.

 The mainstay of the novel, no kidding, is the two of them going “woe is me, he left me and now I’m blind and a burden to everyone” and “woe is me, I had to leave her and I can’t tell her why” and “woe is me, I still love him/her” and so on.
 They clearly love each other and they clearly could have solved their issues by simply sitting down for a moment and having a big ol’ chat.
 Which they never do.